Frontline Initiative: Health and Wellness

-Job retention is often a positive result of good planning.
-This lesson teaches DSPs how to support people to learn skills they may need to succeed on the job.
-This lesson could help learners earn the NADSP E-Badge for Community Networking.
+Mental health is an important part of overall health and wellness.
+This lesson teaches DSPs how to provide effective support to people who have mental health conditions.
+This lesson could help learners earn the NADSP E-Badge for Plan Implementation.